 This course is led by UBC faculty member Kevin Fisher.

-This archaeological field school will take place in Kalavasos and surrounding area, Larnaka District, Republic of Cyprus.
+This archaeological field school will take place in Kalavasos and the surrounding area, Larnaka District, Republic of Cyprus.

-The main objective of this course is to train you in the principles and methods of field archaeology as practiced in the Mediterranean and Near East today so that you can work as a competent field archaeologist on other projects.
-A secondary, but still important, objective is for students to gain an understanding of Cypriot material culture and how it is used to illuminate past behaviour and the rise and development of civilization on the island.
+The main objective of this course is to train you in the principles and methods of field archaeology as practiced in the Mediterranean and Near East today so that you can work as a skilled field archaeologist on other projects.
+A secondary, but still important, the objective is for students to gain an understanding of Cypriot material culture and how it is used to illuminate past behaviour and the rise and development of civilization on the island.
 By living in a small Greek-Cypriot village, you will also gain an appreciation of both modern and traditional aspects of Cypriot culture and social life.

 Students will work as members of the Kalavasos and Maroni Built Environments (KAMBE) Project, which is investigating the relationship between urban landscapes, social interaction, and social change on the island of Cyprus during the Late Bronze Age (c.
 1650–1100 BCE).
 They will be involved in two main components of the project, focused on the urban centre of Kalavasos-Ayios Dhimitrios:

 - excavations in the Northeast Area of the site, including the newly-discovered monumental Building XVI; and